jlmelville/sneer/docs/references.md

 In *17th International Conference on Artificial Intelligence and Statistics (AISTATS 2014)* (pp. 968-977).
 <http://jmlr.org/proceedings/papers/v33/vladymyrov14.html>

+This paper uses the Fast Multipole Method (FMM) and finds it superior to Barnes-Hut when used in combination with L-BFGS for optimizing elastic embedding.

 Parviainen, E. (2016).
 A graph-based N-body approximation with application to stochastic neighbor